 It’s no more a secret that Intel has missed out on the explosive growth in wearable devices by many companies.
 It is also no big secret that declining PC sales are weighing heavily on the company’s future prospects.
-However, Intel has announced that its Quark microprocessors that are its first foray into the tiny chip system, and SoCs, have now retired.
+However, Intel has announced that its Quark microprocessors, which are its first foray into the tiny chip system, and SoCs, have now retired.

-The world is becoming more connected every day, and even more, WiFi integrates into our online lives.
-Everything from the Nest thermostat to WiFi enabled refrigerators to contain SoCs, allowing us to access them remotely or use them in ways and for devices that we have never imagined before.
+The world is becoming more connected daily, and WiFi integrates into our online lives even more.
+Everything from the Nest thermostat to WiFi-enabled refrigerators to contain SoCs, allowing us to access them remotely or use them in ways and for devices that we have never imagined before.

 The company hasn’t shared any explanation for why it is discontinuing the processors as mentioned above.
 This seems clear that the fate of the Quark processor has been doomed with the fever of the smart wearable market.